Crypt0-Bear/COIN-ETF-Alert-Tool/README.md

 # COIN-ETF-Alert-Tool
 The SEC has until march 11th to offer a decision for a rule change that is needed for the Winklevoss twin's Bitcoin ETF (COIN).
 This tool is mean to run constantly and alert upon a new rule update from the SEC website.

+## WARNING- THIS TOOL COMES WITH NO PROMISES.
+THINK TWICE BEFORE USING IT TO PUT MONEY ON THE LINE.

+#### Requirements
+* BeautifulSoup
+* Requests
+You should be a ble to pip install both of those

+To run simply run python etfAlert.py
+The script updates every 30 secons.